jacopo-chevallard/FortranParser/README.md

 ```

-The contructor deals with the parsing (checking and compilation) into the
+The constructor deals with the parsing (checking and compilation) into the
 bytecode.

 ### Step 2 - Function evaluation